champax/pysoltcp/README.md

-pysol_tcp
+pysoltcp
 ============

 Welcome to pysol

 Copyright (C) 2013/2017 Laurent Labatut / Laurent Champagnac

-pysol_tcp is a set of python asynchronous TCP server and client.
+pysoltcp is a set of python asynchronous TCP server and client.

 It is gevent (co-routines) based.